arangodb/docs/3.9/getting-started-installation.md

 server by running `/usr/local/sbin/arangod`.
 It is a symlink for `/usr/local/Cellar/arangodb/<VERSION>/sbin/arangod`.
 If it is missing or broken, you may regenerate it with `brew link --overwrite arangodb`.
+On newer devices with Apple silicon (M1 and later), it may be located at `/opt/homebrew/Cellar/arangodb/<VERSION>/sbin/arangod` instead.

 If you installed ArangoDB under Windows as a service, the server is automatically started.
 Otherwise, run the `arangod.exe` located in the